Skip navigation

 How should this medicine be used?

-Oxymorphone comes as a tablet and as an extended-release (long-acting) tablet to take by mouth on an empty stomach, at least 1 hour before or 2 hours after meals.
-It is usually taken every 4 to 6 hours.
+Oxymorphone comes as an immediate-release tablet and as an extended-release (long-acting) tablet to take by mouth on an empty stomach, at least 1 hour before or 2 hours after meals.
+The immediate-release tablet is usually taken every 4 to 6 hours as needed for pain.
+The extended-release tablets are taken every 12 hours.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take oxymorphone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Swallow the extended-release tablets whole; do not chew or crush them.
+Swallow the extended-release tablets whole; do not break, chew, dissolve, or crush them.

 Do not stop taking oxymorphone without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
 If you suddenly stop taking oxymorphone, you may experience withdrawal symptoms such as restlessness; watery eyes; runny nose; yawning; sweating; chills; muscle, joint, or back pain; enlarged pupils (black circles in the centers of the eyes); irritability; anxiety; weakness; stomach cramps; difficulty falling asleep or staying asleep; nausea; vomiting; diarrhea; loss of appetite; fast heartbeat; and fast breathing.